-53. Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Fourth Amendment to Agreement with Marion Montgomery, Inc., dba MMI Agency, to continue to develop and produce advertising materials and acquisition of regional media renewals, will not exceed \$99,067,874
+53. Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Fourth Amendment to Agreement with Marion Montgomery, Inc., dba MMI Agency, to continue to develop and produce advertising materials and acquisition of regional media

-Agency: Marion Montgomery, Inc., dba MMI Agency

-Funds: The total cost of services under this agreement, including all renew for one additional one-year term

-Period: February 28, 2020 through February 16, 2021; with option to
+Agency: Marion Montgomery, Inc., dba MMI Agency Funds: The total cost of services under this agreement, including all renewals, will not exceed \$99,067,874 Period: February 28, 2020 through February 16, 2021; with option to renew for one additional one-year term

-Marion Montgomery, Inc., will continue to provide services that will include local and regional advertising media strategy, media buying, tracking, and measurement to U. T. M. D. Anderson Cancer Center's Marketing Department.
+Description: Marion Montgomery, Inc., will continue to provide services that will include local and regional advertising media strategy, media buying, tracking, and measurement to U. T. M. D. Anderson Cancer Center's Marketing Department.
 Services were acquired via a competitive bid process.

 The initial Agreement, which was approved by the Board of Regents on February 11, 2016, had a total cost of services of \$50,803,200 with a term ending February 16, 2019.
 Amendment 1 changed the Cap Amount to \$50,803,189 and extended the term to February 16, 2020.
 Amendment 2 increased the Cap Amount to \$55,603,189.
 Amendment 3 extended the term to February 16, 2021.
+Amendment 3 extended the term to February 16, 2021.
 Amendment 4 increases the Cap Amount to \$99,067,874 and adds an additional renewal option of 12 months.
 While prior amendments did not require Board approval, this Fourth Amendment is being brought to the Board as both the Cap Amount and the total cost of services will increase to \$99,067,874.

-54. Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Amended and Restated Sponsorship Agreement with Dynamo Soccer, LLC, and Dynamo Stadium, LLC, to provide sponsorship and promotional benefits

-Agency: Dynamo Soccer, LLC, and Dynamo Stadium, LLC

-Funds: Not to exceed \$13,400,000

-Period: December 1, 2019 through December 31, 2023

-Description Dynamo Soccer, LLC, will provide sponsorship and

-promotional benefits subject to U. T. M. D. Anderson Cancer Center's payment of the Sponsorship Fees.

-Dynamo Soccer, LLC, will provide multiple opportunities for

-marketing, community relations, cancer prevention education, patient acquisition, fundraising, and business development for U. T. M. D. Anderson Cancer Center.
+Restated Spons Contract (funds going out) - U. T. M. D. Anderson Cancer Center: Amended and Restated Sponsorship Agreement with Dynamo Soccer, LLC, and Dynamo Stadium, LLC, to provide sponsorship and promotional benefits Agency: Dynamo Soccer, LLC, and Dynamo Stadium, LLC Funds: Not to exceed \$13,400,000 Period: December 1, 2019 through December 31, 2023 Description Dynamo Soccer, LLC, will provide sponsorship and promotional benefits subject to U. T. M. D. Anderson Cancer Center's payment of the Sponsorship Fees.
+Dynamo Soccer, LLC, will provide multiple opportunities for marketing, community relations, cancer prevention education, patient acquisition, fundraising, and business development for U. T. M. D. Anderson Cancer Center.
 U. T. M. D. Anderson Cancer Center will gain significant brand exposure through prominent logo placement across the front of the Dynamo jersey, in addition to stadium signage and social/digital/broadcast media.
 This sponsorship allows U. T. M. D. Anderson Cancer Center to reach national and international audiences.
 This Agreement was acquired via an Exclusive Acquisition Justification.
 The original Sponsorship Agreement, effective August 1, 2018, was not previously submitted for Board consideration because the total contract amount was below the delegated approval threshold.